-Roadshows were held in each local municipal area.
-The Municipality could therefore capture the progress made and the challenges faced by each to have a better understanding of the realities associated with each area (socioeconomically and geographically).
+Roadshows were held for the Original IDP in each local municipal area.
+The Municipality could therefore capture the progress made and the challenges faced by each to have a better understanding of the realities associated with each area (socio-economically and geographically).
+With regard to the review of the IDP for 2023/24 purposes advertisement of the IDP review process and loud hailing was done on timeously, but there was poor attendance or rather no response or feedback from the communities and the process was discontinued.

-The table below indicates the detail of the sessions that were held:
+The tables below indicates the detail of the sessions that were held with regard to the compilation of the original IDP and the 2023/24 review process:

-Ward Description Date Attendees Number of people attending Ward 1: Session to get project proposals from communities to the new IDP 14 February 2022 Councillors, municipal officials, community members 52 Ward 2: Session to get project proposals from communities to the new IDP Will be inserted with final document in May 2022 Ward 3: Session to get project proposals from communities to the new IDP Will be inserted with final document in May 2022 Ward 4: Session to get project proposals from communities to the new IDP Will be inse rted with final document i n May 2022 Ward 6: Session to get project proposals from communities to the new IDP 24/01/2022 25/01/2022 26/01/2022 Councillors, municipal officials, community members 102 Khayelitsha 92 Masiphakame 53 Chris Hani Ward 7: Session to get project proposals from communities to the new IDP 03/02/2022 08/03/2022 Councillors, municipal officials, community members 57 Norvalspont 20 Lowryville
+Ward Description Date Attendees Number of people attending Ward 1: Session to get project proposals from communities to the new IDP Councillors, municipal officials, community members 6 52 Ward 2: Session to get project proposals from communities to the new IDP Councillors, municipal officials, community members ⊗ 88 Ward 3: Session to get project proposals from communities to the new IDP 08/02/202209/02/202210/02/2022 Councillors, municipal officials, community members 467229 Ward 4: Session to get project proposals from communities to the new IDP Councillors, municipal officials, community members Ward 5: No feedba ck was received Ward 6: Session to get project proposals from communities to the new IDP 24/01/2022 25/01/2022 26/01/2022 Councillors, municipal officials, community members 102 Khayelitsha92 Masiphakame53 Chris Hani Ward 7: Session to get project proposals from communities to the new IDP Councillors, municipal officials, community members 57 Norvalspont20 Lowryville

-Details of Roadshows Held
+Table 6: Details of Roadshows Held: Original IDP